bitcoinfo/bitcoin-history/permissioned.md

 * [The Times and History of Permissioned Ledgers](https://www.axiomtech.io/blog-feed/history-of-permissioned-ledgers)

-I don't really feel like spending much more time on this..
-I'll get around to making this a real space eventually, but preparing that article ^^^ satisfied my curiosity..
-I'm just not interested enough in permissioned blockchain to focus a ton of energy here.
+I'll get around to making this a real space eventually, but working on the above article satisfied my curiosity..
+I'm just not interested enough in permissioned blockchain to focus much energy here.

-However, if you are looking at this, and the above article, thinking: "I really would love a more detailed report on this" feel free to [contact me](https://infominer.id), I do that.
+However, if you are looking at this, and the above article, thinking: "I really would love a more detailed report" feel free to [contact me](https://infominer.id) so we can discuss your needs.

 ---